 Regarding the civil statutes, they lost their importance because ancient Israel ended as a nation by the Romans in 70 AD.
 And literal Israel was substituted by spiritual Israel or the New Testament church, which consists of Jews and Gentiles, that accept Christ as Lord and Savior (Galatians 3:26, 29).

-Regarding the moral law (the Ten Commandments – Exodus 20: 3-17), it is no longer written on two tables of stone.
-Instead, those who are “justified by faith” (v.
-24) in Christ become new creatures in Him (2 Corinthians 5:17), with the Ten Commandments written in their hearts (Hebrews 8:10).
+Regarding the moral law (the Ten Commandments – Exodus 20:2-17), it is still binding but it is no longer written on two tables of stone.
+Instead, those who are “justified by faith” in Christ become new creatures in Him (2 Corinthians 5:17), with the Ten Commandments written in their hearts (Hebrews 8:10).
 People keep the Ten Commandments not to be saved but because they are saved.
 Obedience to the law is the natural fruit of conversion.
 The Lord identifies the saints as commandment keepers (Revelation 14:12 also 12:17; 1 John 2: 3; 2 John 1:6 etc.).

 In His service,